DiscordDigital/ipax/README.md

 The app icon will be located in the folder you specified with the -v parameter.\
 In this case /tmp/ipas/\<md5 of ipa file\>.png

+The timestamp is a unix timestamp, the filesize is in bytes.

 ### Multiple files

 You can also use ipax to parse all \*.ipa files in the folder specified by -v.\